Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Background

 The elderly represent one of the UK's fastest-growing demographics at nearly 20\% of the population.
-Among them, around 2 million live with vision impairments, which is a figure projected to double by 2050.\footnote{\url{https://www.nhs.uk/conditions/vision-loss}}\textsuperscript{,}\footnote{\url{https://www.rnib.org.uk/professionals/research-and-data}} As the capital of Scotland, Edinburgh is a major political, academic, and economic hub undergoing urban redevelopment and home to a growing elderly population estimated to make up nearly 10\% \citep{GaoEdiFestival, EHSCP2022}.
+Among them, around 2 million live with vision impairments \footnote{\url{https://www.nhs.uk/conditions/vision-loss}}\textsuperscript{,}\footnote{\url{https://www.rnib.org.uk/professionals/research-and-data}} As the capital of Scotland, Edinburgh is a major political, academic, and economic hub undergoing urban redevelopment and home to a growing elderly population estimated to make up nearly 10\% \citep{GaoEdiFestival, EHSCP2022}.
 The city's landscape and infrastructure present accessibility challenges due to physical limitations and complicated urban design \citep{HALDEN2002313, KAROU20141}.

-Edinburgh and the Lothians constitute approximately 16\% of Scotland's population and comprise what is known as the Edinburgh City Region or Greater Edinburgh Area \citep{Docherty2008}.
-While the mix of diverse multi-era architecture contributes to its cultural value and appeal, historic urban centres are more prone to challenges for vulnerable populations \citep{su16062485, Miranda2020, COOKE20173003}.
-Efforts to revitalise historic cities typically rely on `top-down' urbanisation strategies, beginning with a central hub to prioritise zones for economic activity at the expense of outer regions \citep{Sun20200921, Ergenc15032024}.
+Edinburgh and the Lothians constitute approximately 16\% of Scotland's population, featuring the Edinburgh City Region or Greater Edinburgh Area \citep{Docherty2008}.
+While the mix of multi-era architecture offers cultural value and appeal, historic urban centres are prone to challenges for vulnerable populations \citep{su16062485, Miranda2020, COOKE20173003}.
+Efforts to revitalise historic cities typically rely on `top-down' strategies, beginning with a central hub to prioritise zones for economic activity at the expense of outer regions \citep{Sun20200921, Ergenc15032024}.

 The city's public transport network is governed by Transport for Edinburgh\footnote{\url{https://www.edinburghchamber.co.uk/membership/our-partners/transport-for-edinburgh}} (TfE), the UK's largest publicly operated bus company, and the City of Edinburgh Council's Public Transport Action Plan (PTAP) 2030 and City Mobility Plan (CMP) 2021-2030 both acknowledge areas for improvement.
-The CMP's `Vision Zero' initiative, aims to improve accessibility and safety for disadvantaged pedestrians, with a target to eliminate traffic-related fatalities by 2050.\footnote{\url{https://www.edinburgh.gov.uk/city-mobility-plan-1}} Given the city's bus-heavy transport network, a comprehensive understanding of how visually impaired elderly people experience the city is essential for these projects.
+The CMP's `Vision Zero' initiative aims to improve accessibility and safety, with a target to eliminate traffic-related fatalities by 2050.\footnote{\url{https://www.edinburgh.gov.uk/city-mobility-plan-1}} Given the city's bus-heavy transport network, a comprehensive understanding of how visually impaired elderly people experience the city is essential for these projects.